scheme-requests-for-implementation/srfi-common/README.md

 **N.B.: This is not the official SRFI web site.
 The official site is http://srfi.schemers.org/.**

-**This repository matches the official site as of Thu 30 Apr 2015, but the mailing list archives are not included.
+**This repository matches the official site as of Thu 30 Apr 2015.
+The mailing list archives for all numbered SRFIs are included, but other mailing lists' archives are not yet included.
 (They will be hosted elsewhere.)
 Most documents are in the `gh-pages` branch so that they can be served directly from Github.**

 **For more information on my proposal, see [Hosting](hosting-on-github.md).
 Michael Sperber, current editor, has [approved my proposal](http://permalink.gmane.org/gmane.lisp.scheme.srfi.announce/117), so now the work begins in earnest!**